David WorldRemit

 Source: World Bank, 2021

-Since investment, Zepz has grown substantially into a key player in the high-growth crossborder payments market.
+Since LeapFrog’s investment, Zepz has grown into a key player in the high-growth cross-border payments market, expanding its emerging consumer reach from 5.4 million to more than 51 million, an impact multiple of almost 10x.

-LeapFrog has supported the company to expand its footprint rapidly through inorganic growth, assisting with the $500m acquisition of app-based remittance company Sendwave to expand emerging consumer reach to over 150 countries in Africa and Asia.
+LeapFrog has supported the company to expand its footprint rapidly through inorganic growth, assisting with the acquisition of app-based remittance company Sendwave, increasing its footprint to over 130 countries in Africa and Asia.

-LeapFrog has made several introductions to mobile money operators and cash-out partners in high priority markets.
-The company now has 300+ cash-out partnerships with reputable institutions with trained agents and local support to assist the 100% of receiving customers who live in emerging markets.
-On average, recipients are supporting a household of five with the money received and 45% of customers are women.
+To improve Zepz’s global reach, LeapFrog has made several introductions to mobile money operators and cash-out partners in high priority markets.
+The company now has 300+ cash-out partnerships with local institutions, which also bring trained agents and in-country support to assist transfer recipients in emerging markets.
+Over 45% of customers are women, and remittance recipients on average support a five-person household.

-Zepz and LeapFrog have worked together to improve affordability by reducing the average transfer rate to 2-3%, versus a global average of 6.3% and much higher still in Zepz’s key corridors of Africa and Asia.
-Over the course of the investment, annual transactions per customer have increased from 5.9 transactions in 2017 to 10.3 transactions in 2021, a clear indicator of customer value.
+Zepz and LeapFrog have worked together to reduce the average transfer rate to 2-3%, versus a global average of 6.3% (and as high as 7.4% in sub-Saharan Africa).
+Over the course of the investment, annual transactions per customer have doubled, a clear indicator of customer value.
+Meanwhile, turnaround time for customer complaints has fallen from 5 days to 2-4 days.

 Remittance Impact According to Household Income Level Remittance Impact According to Household Income Level